Syampuuh/CoDMW19/readme.md

 ---

+# Year 2 Season 1 - December 16th, 2020

+Cold War integration patch for Warzone, and definitely not hiding a bunch of finished content for Modern Warfare that IW is being held at gunpoint to not release.

-# Season 6's Final State - December 15th, 2020
+## Season 6's Final State - December 15th, 2020

 The final state of the game files immediately before Cold War's first season and the integration patch with Warzone.